 Free checking accounts used to be commonplace, but as banking has grown more sophisticated it’s also gotten more expensive.
-The Internet, though, has made it easy for banks to offer a free checking account online to almost anyone who qualifies.
+The Internet, though, has made it easy for banks to offer a free checking account to almost anyone who qualifies.
 Fortunately, the government mandates that a checking account can’t be marketed as “free” if the consumer could potentially be charged a maintenance or activity fee.

 So what does “free” checking actually entail?

-The term “free” is debatable since any checking account will charge some fees for certain activities, like if you overdraft the account.
-What isn’t debatable, however, is the key to getting a truly free checking account is understanding when these fees are charged and how to avoid them.
-So does free really make the best checking accounts?
+The term “free” is debatable since most checking accounts reserve the right to charge fees for certain activities, like if you overdraw your account.
+What isn’t debatable, however, is the fact that a free checking account can be highly valuable if you know how to avoid these fees.

 If you’re looking to open a free checking account online that won’t cost you anything, I recommend going with Capital One 360.